 Properties are identified using key values.
-A key value is either an ECMAScript String value or an Exotic Symbol object (8.4.3).
+A key value is either an ECMAScript String value or a Symbol value,

 Property keys are used to access properties and their values.
 There are two kinds of access for properties: get and set, corresponding to value retrieval and assignment, respectively.
 The properties accessible via get and set access includes both own properties that are a direct part of an object and inherited properties which are provided by another associated object via a property inheritance relationship.
 Inherited properties may be either own or inherited properties of the associated object.